 Participants.
 About eight participants from each profession (occupational therapists, physiotherapists, speech therapists, and dietitians), currently working with children and youth, will be recruited through key informant connections as part of a purposeful sample.
 This sample size will allow us to provide sufficient diversity and depth of insights while maintaining manageable data collection and analysis.

 Assessment tools.
 An in-depth semi-structured interview guide will be developed for this phase.
-The interview guide will include questions that refer to opportunities and challenges in meeting traumatized children and youth, facilitators and barriers to TIC acquisition, facilitators and barriers to TIC implementation, general and profession-specific needs of each allied health profession, current coping strategies used to deal with trauma-related situations, and the response of healthcare organizations to the needs of professionals with reference to a TIA.
+The interview guide will include questions that refer to opportunities and challenges in meeting traumatized children and youth, facilitators of and barriers to TIC acquisition, facilitators of and barriers to TIC implementation, general and profession-specific needs of each allied health profession, current coping strategies used to deal with trauma-related situations, and the response of healthcare organizations to the needs of professionals with reference to a TIA.

 Procedure.
-After receiving ethics approval from the University of Haifa and Ben-Gurion University ethics committees, we will contact potential participants via email or phone, present the research aims and importance, and invite them to participate in an interview.
+After receiving ethics approval from the University of Haifa and Ben-Gurion University ethics committees, we will contact potential participants via email or phone, present the research aims and importance, and invite them to participate in interviews.
 Participants will be asked to sign an informed consent prior to the interview.
-Interviews will be held in-person or online using Zoom platform/Google Meet in accordance with the availability and the preference of participants.
+Interviews will be held in-person or online using Zoom/Google Meet in accordance with the availability and the preference of participants.
 The interviews will last between 45 and 60 minutes.
 Interviews will be taped and transcribed, while erasing any identifying details.
 This process will enable a complete and accurate record of the interviews as the basis for data analysis.

 Challenges in recruiting subjects and coping methods.
 Allied health professionals often have busy schedules, making it difficult to find time for interviews.
-We will offer flexible scheduling options, including evenings, and provide the option for online interviews to reduce travel time.
-In addition, potential participants may not appreciate/understand the direct benefit of participating in the study or find the research topic irrelevant to their work.
+We will offer flexible scheduling options, including evenings, and provide the option for online interviews to remove travel time.
+In addition, potential participants may not appreciate or understand the direct benefit of participating in the study or find the research topic irrelevant to their work.
 Therefore, we will clearly communicate the importance and potential impact of the research on their professional practice and the field, as well as highlighting any direct benefits, such as contributing to knowledge that could improve workplace practices or patient outcomes.

 Data Analysis.
 The data will be analyzed using reflexive thematic analysis, as outlined by Braun and Clarke (2020), including familiarizing with the data, generating initial codes, searching for potential themes, reviewing and refining themes, defining and naming the themes, and finally writing a report to present a cohesive narrative supported by the data.
 To facilitate the analysis, we will use ATLAS.ti (Friese, 2019) to organize and manage the data systematically.